2025 Chongqing anti-CCP protest: Response

 The incident's videos quickly drew widespread attention online.
 Within four days, footage of the projected slogans had over 18 million views.
 Many Chinese netizens called Qi Hong the "Chongqing Warrior" and expressed gratitude, viewing his technical creativity as inspirational.
-In an interview with Chinese-American journalist Yuan Li (袁莉), Qi Hong described himself as "an ordinary person" and said he "did not want to keep talking in a cesspool."
+In an interview with Chinese-American journalist Yuan Li, Qi Hong described himself as "an ordinary person" and said he "did not want to keep talking in a cesspool."
 He emphasized that the sole purpose of his action was "to express himself", arguing that since the government uses surveillance cameras to monitor citizens, he could use the same method to "monitor" them.
 The livestream of this interview gained over 200,000 views in a single day.

 Media commentary

 In an interview with Deutsche Welle, Qi Hong criticized Chinese authorities for repeatedly emphasizing Japanese atrocities during the invasion of China while failing to reflect on the countless tragedies caused by the government itself during the Chinese Civil War, Land Reform Movement, the Great Leap Forward, the Cultural Revolution, and the 1989 Tiananmen Square protests and massacre.
 He said this selective historical narrative made him "unable to endure it any longer".

 The social media account Teacher Li Is Not Your Teacher commented that Qi Hong "outsmarted the police and successfully manipulated state machinery", calling it an "extremely cool" action.
 They noted that Qi Hong's success, despite authorities deploying extensive resources to maintain stability ahead of the September 3 parade, "seriously undermined" the government and demonstrated that CCP control is not airtight.

-Japanese journalist Akio Yaita (矢板明夫) stated that the content of Qi Hong's letter to the police represented the "truth about China".
+Japanese journalist Akio Yaita stated that the content of Qi Hong's letter to the police represented the "truth about China".

 The New York Times requested a comment from Chongqing police regarding the incident; the department did not respond.